jonspeicher/Pomade/README.markdown

   (▶) is displayed in the action bar.

 * To cancel a pomodoro or a break, press the "select" button when the cancel icon (X) is displayed in the action bar.
+Pomade will produce two quick vibrations.

 * To restart a cancelled pomodoro, press the "select" button when the restart icon (↺) is displayed in the action bar.

+When a pomodoro or break completes, Pomade will produce a single, long vibration and show `0:00` to indicate that the segment is complete.

 Pomade won't allow you to proceed to a break if you abort your in-progress pomodoro unless you then restart and successfully complete that pomodoro, but